BICCN/BCDC-Metadata/Templates/sample_inventory/README.md

 #### **Sample ID** (string)
 * The unique identifier of the biological sample.
-See the previous `Usage of sample identifiers` section for more detailed instructions for this field.

 #### **Sample Type** (string)
 * The specimen type of this sample.
 The list of permitted values are found in